Saturday, May 2, 2020

 grass growing (Zenrin-kushū no. 380, in Shigematsu 1981)

-The quality of zàohuà is achieved by those artists who in their work eliminate all signs of purposefulness and artifice.
-Cage's method was radical in that he leaned so heavily upon the use of 'random' chance procedures to create this effect.
-Despite this innovative move, although not without precedents in the history of art, his striving for zàohuà makes him a most traditional artist.
-In the history of Chinese painting, this quality was famously identified in the work of Song dynasty painters Lǐ Chéng (李成) and Fàn Kuān (范寬).
+The quality of zàohuà is attained by artists who, in their work, eliminate all signs of purposefulness and artifice.
+Cage’s method was radical in that he relied so extensively on chance procedures to achieve this effect.
+Yet despite the apparent novelty of such an approach—though not without precedent in the history of art—his striving for zàohuà makes him, in essence, a profoundly traditional artist.
+In the history of Chinese painting, this quality was famously recognized in the works of the Song-dynasty painters Lǐ Chéng (李成) and Fàn Kuān (范寬).
 The latter, in the words of James Cahill,

 "is credited by Sung critics with a power akin to that of natural selection; his works were endowed, that is, with the same all-pervading rightness or inherent order which one senses in natural scenery.
 Nature can never produce a rock or tree that looks artificial and wrong; an ordinary mortal can, but a truly great artist, the critics maintained, never will, because he work with the same spontaneity as nature itself, and without human willfulness."
 (Cahill 1977, 34)

-Cage would testify of the importance of such naturalness in his own music by describing striving for music that is 'fluent with nature':
+Cage himself testified to the importance of such naturalness in his music, describing his artistic aim as a striving for fluency with nature:

 "I would see art not as opposed to nature but certainly as a means of introducing us to nature of which we are part.
 Art cetainly is essentially a human activity but it can move from being a selfish human activity to being what I would call a human activity which is fluent with nature… I’m not so much interested in salvation as I am in enlightenment… I want to wake up to the very life I’m living— not to be saved at some future time."
 (1963)